kyma-project/community/concepts/modularization/modularization_overview.md

 ## 3. Runtime Watcher

-The Runtime Watcher monitors the relevant Kyma resources of the user’s Kyma runtime for configured changes, specified by the operator in the control plane, such as:
+The Runtime Watcher monitors the relevant module resources of the user’s Kyma runtime for configured changes, specified by the operator in the control plane, such as:

-* Expected changes, like a Kyma user providing a configuration update, which must lead to an update of the particular Kyma runtime.
+* Expected changes, like a Kyma user providing a configuration update to the module, which must lead to an update of related resources in the Kyma runtime.
 * Unexpected changes, like an accidental creation, deletion, or modification, which must be reverted to recover the Kyma runtime to a healthy state.

-If needed, the Runtime Watcher triggers a reconciliation of the user’s Kyma runtime by propagating the desired changes to the Module Manager and the Lifecycle Manager.
+For all such detected changes, the Runtime Watcher triggers a reconciliation of the user’s Kyma runtime by propagating the desired changes to the Module Manager and the Lifecycle Manager.
+> **NOTE:** The Runtime Watcher is a necessary component only when running with a control plane that manages one or more other runtimes.
+For local (single-cluster) setups, the Runtime Watcher is not needed.
 ## 4. Lifecycle Manager

-The Lifecycle Manager is responsible for orchestrating Kyma module operators to process their respective resources on the Kyma runtime.
-This is done by generating the required Kyma module custom resources, which bootstrap Kyma module processing.
-Furthermore, the Lifecycle Manager reconciles a Kyma custom resource for each Kyma runtime, indicating the consolidated status of all modules configured for that Kyma cluster.
+Lifecycle Manager is responsible for orchestrating Kyma module operators to process their respective resources on the Kyma runtime.
+It also aggregates all module states into one easy-to-monitor resource, the `Kyma CR`, with the following strategies:

+1. Generating the required Kyma module custom resources through a manifest, which starts the Kyma module processing in Module Manager.

+2. Reconciling a Kyma custom resource for each Kyma runtime, indicating the consolidated status of all modules configured for that Kyma cluster.

+Lifecycle Manager is also responsible for propagating updates from a module into the respective manifest through the ModuleTemplate.
+Whenever modules are updated and a new release is triggered, Lifecycle Manager propagates the correct upgrade information to the manifest, which in turn leads to updates in the runtime cluster.

+## 5. Module Template

+The ModuleTemplate is a custom resource that is used by Lifecycle Manager as a scaffolding when initializing new Modules.
+It is also used as a base output of the module bundling process inside the CLI.

+Whenever a new module must be installable or registered in the ecosystem, users only have to apply a new ModuleTemplate with the necessary information for generating the module.
+Then, it is available for consumption in every runtime instance registered in the control plane.

+For every new module, Lifecycle Manager tracks the available ModuleTemplates in different release configurations and makes them available in a catalog, so users have a browsable interface for all available modules.
+This catalog is also synchronized into all runtime clusters so users can enable modules as runtime administrators without needing access to the control plane.